Aaron M. Johnson

 Aaron Michael Johnson (born June 9, 1991) is an American jazz saxophonist, writer and performance artist.

 Early life

 Aaron Johnson began expressing interest in music at a young age.
 While he could play music fluently by the age of 13, he still could not read notation.
-His earliest woodwinds instructor Matt Utal recounted, "He was precocious, very bright and advanced for his age.
+His earliest woodwinds instructor, Matt Utal, recounted, "He was precocious, very bright and advanced for his age.
 I stressed the importance of learning to read, and he bogged down for a long time and became a great reader."
-Johnson was educated at Manhattan School of Music.
+Johnson was later educated at the Manhattan School of Music.

 Career

-At 18 Johnson was chosen as lead alto saxophonist in the Gibson/Baldwin Grammy Jazz Ensemble, with whom he performed and attended 51st Annual Grammy week.
+At age 18, Johnson was chosen as lead alto saxophonist in the Gibson/Baldwin Grammy Jazz Ensemble, with whom he performed and attended 51st Annual Grammy week.